-The 9 Years War became an historical turning point for the Irish as it seen the destruction of old Gaelic rule to be replaced by the new English invaders.
+The 9 Years War became an historical turning point for the Irish as it has seen the destruction of old Gaelic rule to be replaced by the new English invaders.

 After the destruction of the FitzGerald’s of Kildare and their cousins, the Desmond’s, the tension in Ireland grew between the New English Reformists and the Gaelic chieftains.
 The Anglo-Normans became known as the Old English to differentiate them from the new regime.